bgianfo/bgianfo.github.io/_drafts/2019-11-21-rundown-protection.md

 void ExInitializeRundownProtection(PEX_RUNDOWN_REF RunRef);
 ```

-Next we have the two apis for gaining access to the rundown reference
+Next we have the two API's for gaining access to the rundown reference
 __ExAcquireRundownProtection__ and __ExReleaseRundownProtection__.
 __ExAcquireRundownProtection__ returns __true__ if the acquisition was successful
 and control flow can continue on and access the resource.
 If it returned